-You’re nearing the end of your interview and things have been going smoothly so far.
-You arrived early, prepared answers to all of the most commonly asked interview questions, carefully selected an appropriate outfit and brought along a copy of your resume just in case.
-You feel confident in the answers you’ve given, when all of a sudden the interviewer turns the tables on you and asks, “Do you have any questions for me?”
-There’s nothing worse than responding with a blank stare and the awkward silence that follows.
+Now it’s time to nail the interview.
+You spent hours rifling through your closet for the most appropriate outfit, you printed out copies of your resume just in case, and you prepared answers to the most commonly asked interview questions – something candidates can agonize over.
+You arrived to the interview early, you feel confident in your responses, and you’re certain you’ve made a good impression.
+But then the interviewer turns the tables on you and asks, “Do you have any questions for me?”
+There’s nothing worse than responding with a blank stare or the awkward silence that follows.

-To avoid an uncomfortable situation, it’s important to first make sure you’ve done your research prior to the interview, and found out as much information as you can about the employer, their industry and the specific job or internship you’re seeking.
-According to the University of Rochester Career Center, “Effective research shows interviewers that you can independently gather in depth information (more than what is presented in a job posting), that you truly want this position, and provides you focal points upon which you build field, function (job) and firm focused answers to queries.”
+To avoid an uncomfortable situation, it’s important to first make sure you’ve done your research and uncovered as much information as you can about the employer, their industry, and the specific job or internship you’re seeking.

-These questions all avoid asking about the general information you could look up yourself.
-Instead, they demonstrate forward-thinking, show your level of commitment to the position, and “reveal how much more you want to learn and how eager you are to serve in the internship and position,” says Nadler.
-In addition to the inquisitive nature of the questions themselves, you will also prove that you prepared well and provide you with a sense of confidence, which will in turn leave a better impression on the interviewer, as these are desirable qualities in candidates for any type of job.
+Avoid asking about the general information you could look up yourself.
+Instead, find ways to demonstrate yourself as forward-thinking and display your level of commitment to the position. “[You can also] reveal how much more you want to learn and how eager you are to serve in the internship and position,” says Nadler.
+In addition to the inquisitive nature of the questions themselves, you will also prove that you prepared well and provide yourself with a sense of confidence, which will, in turn, leave a better impression on the interviewer, as these are desirable qualities in candidates for any type of job.

-Now of course, you shouldn’t just memorize a list of a bunch of questions and then recite them all at the end of an interview.
-You want to appear prepared and interested, not robotic and pre-programmed with a set of questions that you think they want to hear.
+That being said, you shouldn’t just memorize a list of questions and then recite them all at the end of an interview.
+You want to appear prepared and interested, not robotic and pre-programmed.
+While you can and should prepare a set of questions to choose from ahead of time, use the conversational flow of the interview to narrow down which ones you want to focus on when the time comes.

 - Note three requirements or roles of the position you’re interviewing for